Life and Nothing But: Production

 Principal Photography began on 1 November 1988.

+Filming took place in Haute-Marne and Meuse, including in Verdun.
+The final scene was filmed near Noiret's property in Montréal, Aude.

 Awards

 The film was nominated for numerous awards.
 It won the BAFTA Award for Best Film Not in the English Language.
 It was also nominated for 11 César Awards, winning for Best Actor (Philippe Noiret) and Best Music.